mitmath/18338/README.md

 ## Projects

-Submit your project proposal through canvas website, due 11/7 Monday.
+Please check out [the list of possible class project](https://github.com/mitmath/18338/blob/master/18338projectlists.pdf)s.
+You are also welcome to work on your own topic.

+There will be a 3-minute midterm presentation for a project proposal on 10/31.

+A full project report is due is 12/14.

 ## Schedule (Tentative)